avngrdv/clibas/README.md

 Note that variable positions can encode a single amino acid (amino acids 2 and 3).
 In this way, there is a considerable flexibility in how a particular library can be represented.
 When initializing LibraryDesign objects, several rules must be followed:

 1. The topology of every passed template must be identical.
-Topology is the total number of regions, and the total number of variable regions.
+Topology is the total number of regions and the total number of variable regions.
 Essentially, the templates should only differ in the internal composition of variable regions.
 2. All variable region monomers should be encoded in the translation table (or be one of the four standard DNA bases for DNA libraries; bases N, K etc should be converted to numerals).
 3. Two LibraryDesign objects should be created for the parser (lib_type=’dna’ and lib_type=’pep’).
 They should have the same number of templates.
 The first DNA template should give rise to the first peptide template and so on.
 LibraryDesign objects are defined in the config file.
 ## Data
 During analysis, data is stored as a Data object instance.
 Data is just a container for individual samples, which are stored as SequencingSample objects.
 Any number of DNA sequences can be a sample in principle, but in practice, most of the time one sample = a single .fastq file.
 SequencingSample objects have four public attributes:

 	SequencingSample.name: sample name (as a str)
     SequencingSample.D: a list of DNA sequences (can be set as None)